 - 'ou' as in fought, sought, bought

-Vowel Diphthong (two vowels together make two sounds or a vowel combined with w and y to make new sounds) (Booth, Jack and Linda Booth, Spelling Essentials) also see phonics terminology
+Vowel Diphthong (two vowels together that make two sounds or a vowel combined with a consonant such as 'w' to make new sounds) (Booth, Jack and Linda Booth, Spelling Essentials) also see phonics terminology

 "sometimes a vowel/consonant combination makes two different sounds"

 "sometimes when a vowel is paired with another vowel or a specific consonant, it makes a short 'o' sound"

 - wasp, fawn, want, raw (with w)